JuliaData/DataFrames.jl/docs/src/man/basics.md

    3 │ Nathan      Boyer         33
 ```

+`AsTable(source_column_selector)` is a special `source_column_selector`
+that can be used to select multiple columns into a single `NamedTuple`.
+This is not useful on its own, so the function of this selector
+will be explained in the next section.

 #### `operation_function`
-`operation_function` is a function which operates on data frame
+Inside an `operation` pair, `operation_function` is a function
-columns passed as vectors.
+which operates on data frame columns passed as vectors.
 When multiple columns are selected by `source_column_selector`,
 the `operation_function` will receive the columns as multiple positional arguments
 in the order they were selected like `f(column1, column2, column3)`.